freedomofpress/securedrop-workstation/README.md

 #### Assumptions about the SecureDrop servers

-* The SecureDrop *application* and *monitor* servers are properly installed and configured.
+* The SecureDrop *Application* and *Monitor* servers are properly installed and configured.
 * Operational security, administration and usage of the SecureDrop instance follows the guidance provided by the SecureDrop documentation.

 #### Assumptions about the SecureDrop Workstation install